-When you have your GCSE (and BTEC) results you will need to come and enrol.
+When you have your GCSE (and BTEC) results you will need to come and enrol in person at Haggerston School.

 This is best done on GCSE results day, straight after getting your results as some of our most popular courses fill up quickly.
 The following day will also be available for enrolment, by appointment.
 As you enrol you will receive support confirming your course choices.
 This will be straightforward for some students, but for others additional advice and guidance will be required at this stage.
-(At this point, you will also receive your pre-reading for your courses to help you start each of your courses on the front foot.)